zacharee/se-dark/README.md

 Unfortunately, this project needs a *lot* of time and work.
 If you can, please take an Issue or two and try to fix them!
 When you're done, submit a merge request and it'll be added to the project eventually.

+Please make changes in the [Beta branch](https://github.com/zacharee/se-dark/tree/beta).

 If you want to get Collaborator access, please send [Zacharee](https://github.com/zacharee) a message.

+# Where's my site?

+If you use a Stack Exchange site that this userscript doesn't cover, head on over to the [Beta branch](https://github.com/zacharee/se-dark/tree/beta).
+This branch is for developing the stylesheets for the sites; it has more frequent changes, but also more unfinished and experimental work.

+There's a chance you will see your site in Beta, but if you don't, you can always start it yourself.
+Either start from scratch or copy a stylesheet from another, completed site and make any necessary changes.

 # Notes